11 Director's Cuts That Changed a Movie's Plot

 Despite the cult success of the mind-bending film, Donnie Darko director Richard Kelly repeatedly apologized for the theatrical release of the movie, stating it was not his original film.
 To make up for it, he convinced 20th Century Fox to release a directors cut in 2004 that he felt would be more cohesive and easier for viewers to understand.
 The most notable change he made was literally adding in text from the fictional The Philosophy of Time Travel, which had previously been a DVD extra.
 Fans were split: some loved the explanations that filled in previous plot holes, others hated the notion that they needed to be spoon-fed the story.

 Although it’s considered a masterpiece of cinema, the plot of Metropolis can still be a bit difficult for some viewers to understand.
-But a recent extended version that uses footage from prints discovered after some 80 years in Argentina and New Zealand helps remedy that –- by filling in plot details as director Fritz Lang had intended.
+But a recent extended version that uses footage from prints discovered after some 80 years in Argentina and New Zealand helps remedy that—by filling in plot details as director Fritz Lang had intended.
 Film historians had long been looking for the extended footage from Metropolis, which was cut before its original release to ensure a 90-minute running time.

 Mostly, the new footage (which is intercut with title cards and still images to fill in for damaged or missing frames) serves to smooth out plot details, including a crucial scene in which the sorcerer Rotwang explains his plan to use robots to stir a labor revolt.
 But historians said it also helped them learn about how the legendary film was made, including the fact that it had been tinted by hand.

-Live Liev Schreiber follows the U.S. President to his secure bunker, then knocks him unconscious.
+There sure are a lot of different versions of this film floating around.
+On the DVD release, director Phillip Noyce included an extended version and a director's cut that adds more intrigue to the film.
+In the original, a Russian sleeper agent played by Liev Schreiber follows the U.S. President to his secure bunker, then knocks him unconscious.
 But in the director’s cut, Schreiber’s character goes even farther and assassinates the president.
 In a voiceover on the director's cut, it is revealed that the new president is also a Russian agent waiting to be activated, which would make a sequel a serious bummer.

-In the original film, the relationship between the hitman Leon and his 12-year-old neighbor Mathilda was already a little dicey, what with the two of them collaborating on a series of murders.
+In the original film, the relationship between the hitman Léon and his 12-year-old neighbor Mathilda was already a little dicey, what with the two of them collaborating on a series of murders.
 But the directors cut adds a whole new level of discomfort.
 In it, Mathilda—played by Natalie Portman in her film debut—is shown to be far more involved in the assassinations of a crew of drug dealers.
-She also sexually propositions Leon and plays a game of Russian roulette to force Leon to say that he loves her.
+She also sexually propositions Léon and plays a game of Russian roulette to force Léon to say that he loves her.
 Those scenes were in the original European release, but were cut because producers were concerned about how American audiences would react.

-7. Superman II
+7. SUPERMAN II (1980)

 Due to a number of disputes between him and the film’s producers, director Richard Donner left the set of Superman II without completing filming (he had been filming both the original and the sequel simultaneously).
 Notably, the producers refused to include any footage of Marlon Brando as Jor-El in the sequel because of the massive cut of the box office gross he was requesting.
-The studio then brought in Richard Lester to replace Donner, forcing him to reshoot some scenes, rewrite others and edit out most of Donner’s work.
-That left a movie with roughly 25 percent of Donner’s footage and 75 percent new work (and 0 percent Brando).
+The studio then brought in Richard Lester to replace Donner, forcing him to reshoot some scenes, rewrite others, and edit out most of Donner’s work.
+That left a movie with roughly 25 percent of Donner’s footage and 75 percent new work (and zero percent Brando).